A Europe-wide events tour.

 How can I save money on my trip?

 By promoting the parties.
-And you'll get a commission per person that goes because you told them to, and you can take that commission off your trip price.
+You'll get a commission per person that attends because you told them to, and you can take that commission off your trip price.
 Super sweet huh!?
-If you're a good promoter you could be traveling for free...
+And if you're good enough you could be traveling for free...

 What sort of parties will we be having?

 Rages.
 Big old fashioned shindigs with lots of drinking and dancing.
-The parties will be amazing.
+Get ready to let your hair down and get your weird on.

 Sample Day Itinerary.